-Dear Friend of the Tucson Urban League
+Dear Friend of the Tucson Urban League,

-I’m excited to announce that the Tucson Urban League will be offering more robust and integrated services for families facing chronic poverty that focus on long term change, prevention, and serving more families.
+I’m excited to announce that the Tucson Urban League will be offering more robust and integrated services for families facing chronic poverty that focus on long-term change, prevention, and serving more families.

-Unfortunately poverty in Tucson is bigger than what we can accomplish with our several anti-poverty programs.
+Unfortunately, poverty in Tucson is bigger than what we can accomplish with our several anti-poverty programs.
 For instance, over the past year we recognized that in the Utility and Rental Assistance program, 60% of our customers were returning every year for emergency services.
 This told us that we weren’t achieving our mission of economic empowerment for these families.
-In response, TUL will launch The Financial Empowerment Center (FEC), an integrated service delivery model, to assist low income families reach financial stability, increase their net worth, and become financially secure and upwardly mobile.
+In response, TUL will launch The Financial Empowerment Center (FEC), an integrated service delivery model, to assist low-income families to reach financial stability, increase their net worth, and become financially secure and upwardly mobile.
 The goals are to help families earn more, keep more of what they earn, begin to build savings and assets, and move up the economic ladder.

 Tucson Urban League is a Qualified Charitable Organization for purposes of the Arizona Charitable Tax Credit, also known as the “Working Poor Tax Credit.”
 The tax credit allows you to receive a dollar-for-dollar credit on your Arizona state income tax when you give to a qualifying charity such as Tucson Urban League.